JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 - MUD receivers that support IPv4 SHOULD regularly perform a CoAP request to the "All CoAP Nodes" multicast address for the `/.well-known/mud-url` URI.

-- MUD receivers that support IPv6 devices MUST join the "All MUD Receivers" IPv6 multicast address.
+- MUD receivers that support IPv6 devices MUST join the "All MUD Receivers" IPv6 multicast group.

-- MUD receivers that support IPv4 devices MUST join the "All CoAP Nodes" IPv4 multicast address.
+- MUD receivers that support IPv4 devices MUST join the "All CoAP Nodes" IPv4 multicast group.

 - MUD receivers SHOULD regularly query any CoRE Resource Directories relevant for the subnet they are responsible for.